Israiloff/rpc4rj/README.md

-# Reactive JSON RPC 2.0 plugin for [Spring Boot](https://spring.io/projects/spring-boot).
+# Reactive JSON RPC 2.0 plugin for the [Spring Boot](https://spring.io/projects/spring-boot).

 [This](https://github.com/Israiloff/rpc4rj) project aims to simplify web exchange via [JSON RPC 2.0](https://www.jsonrpc.org/specification) protocol in reactive manner.
 Names of the components and their